Throttling processes equivalent to full throttling on trees: Spiders

-In light of this, we define a \emph{super-spider} as a spider $S$ for which $\throtplus(S)>\throtplus(P_{|V(S)|})$.
-It is worth noting that, while there are currently no examples of trees in the literature that exceed the PSD-throttling numbers of their paths by more than one, there are thousands of super-spiders of order at most 75 that exceed the corresponding path's PSD-throttling number by \emph{exactly} one.
-We give an infinite family of super-spiders (the triangle spiders) below.
+In light of this, we define a \emph{super-spider} as a spider $S$ for which $\thf(S)>\thf(P_{|V(S)|})$.
+We give a simple infinite family of super-spiders (the triangle spiders) with exactly ``path plus one" full throttling number below.